PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

 2.  **<span class="underline">Notification to Supervisory Authority.</span>**

-    1. Playform shall inform the Competent Supervisory Authority about the Data Breach without undue delay and, where it is possible, not later than 72 hours after having become aware of the Data Breach.
+    1. PlayForm shall inform the Competent Supervisory Authority about the Data Breach without undue delay and, where it is possible, not later than 72 hours after having become aware of the Data Breach.

     2. The Competent Supervisory Authority shall be determined by the residence of the Data Subjects, whose information was involved in the Data Breach.
-        If the Data Breach concerns the Personal Data of Data Subjects from more than one country, Playform shall inform all Competent Supervisory Authorities.
+        If the Data Breach concerns the Personal Data of Data Subjects from more than one country, PlayForm shall inform all Competent Supervisory Authorities.

     3. To address the notification to the authority, the Response Team should